akarazniewicz/apiql/README.md

 ##### Query literals

 Literals are the values.
-Things that can be on the left hand side of predicate.
+Things that can be on the right hand side of predicate.
 So far we have seen strings ("Holy") and numeric literals (1975).
 ApiQL support bunch of other literals too:

 * Strings - all string literals are unicode and are following the same rules like JSON string literals.
 ApiQL strings are always double-quoted (for example, this is a string: "This is a string", this however: 'not a string' *is not*), and escaped ("The movie: \\"The Movie\\"").
 * Numbers - are basically integers and floats: `release_year != 2003` or `rating > 3.3` or even `rating > -1.6E-35`.